Skip to Content

 Nutritional Comparison

-Nutrient Safflower Seeds Sunflower Seeds
+Feature Safflower Seeds Sunflower Seeds

-Fat Content 38% 49%
+Fat content 38% 49%

-Protein Levels 16% 21%
+Protein levels 16% 21%

 Bird Preferences and Attraction